lauralifts/loadmgt-workshop/isolation/demo-attrs/README.md

 ## Experiment with changing the ratelimits, or adding extra descriptors

-You can add more descriptors under `actions` in the `envoy.yaml` configurationm - see the [rate limit filter](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/rate_limit_filter) docs.
+You can add more descriptors under `actions` in the `envoy.yaml` configuration - see the [rate limit filter](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/rate_limit_filter) docs.

 For example